HomeDev GuideAPI Reference

 Select and the fluent API

-In general, call the Select method after calling searching and filtering methods.
+In general, call the Select method after calling the searching and filtering methods.
 Those methods depend on the type you are searching for rather than the type you are projecting search results to.